FreePYQ logoFreePYQ

 Explanation:

 Frequency measures the number of occurrences per second.
-The unit 'Hertz (Hz)' is defined as 1/second, making option A correct.
-Joule (energy), Pascal (pressure), and Millisecond (time) are unrelated to frequency, helping eliminate distractors.
+The unit 'Hertz (Hz)' is defined as 1/second, so option A is correct.
+Joule (energy), Pascal (pressure), and Millisecond (time) are unrelated to frequency, helping eliminate other choices.

 Question 57